Parta/smallbackendproject/README.md

 - The view for your graph should replace the login view in the layout view’s region

-- A working logout button.(we leave the method up to you)
+- A working logout button (we leave the method up to you), redirecting you to login page.

 We will not ask you to make a specific type of graph.